riordan/Logseq/pages/inq-warehouse.md

 			    vaccines_full_boosted_total                     VIEW
 			    vaccines_full_total                             VIEW
 			    vaccines_oneshot_total                          VIEW
 	- For a data user who is looking to work with "Good Data", this is a bad experience.
-All tools that connect to our data warehouse natively present data in the hierarchy of: `GCP Project > GCP Dataset > Tables (alphabetical)`.
-This structure is how most of our users will encounter the data we are
+All tools that connect to our data warehouse natively present data in the hierarchy of: `GCP Project > GCP Dataset > Tables (alphabetical)>Table Schema`.
+This structure is how most of our users will encounter the data we are structuring and documenting for them with DBT.